Hot Springs & History 7 Day Self-Guided Tour Tour Information

 • Rain cover for backpack

-• Backpack of around 20L
+• Backpack of at least 15L

 • Eco-friendly shopping bag and any other item to reduce single-use plastic waste